mattaldridge432/machine_vision/README.md

 -Please contribute comments, feedback and improved versions so that we can solve the litter problem.

+-These programs and any other improved versions can be provided (at no cost) to local authorities (police, local council, county council) as a deterrent for them to use when solving the litter problem.

 -kbtcam_v3.py uses a camera feed